basic logo

 Habitat

-Foothills and middle elevations of northern Sierra Nevada Mountains south of the Yuba River.
-Prefers areas where moisture is present nearby, including grassland, chaparral, woodlands, and pine forests.
+Found in the foothills and middle elevations of the northern Sierra Nevada Mountains south of the Yuba River.

 Brandley et al. (2005 Syst.
 Biol.
 54:373-390) replaced Eumeces with Plestiodon.

-The Society for the Study of Amphibians and Reptiles has adopted the use of Plestiodon in the sixth edition of their Scientific and Standard English Names of Amphibians and Reptiles of North America north of Mexico list.
+The Society for the Study of Amphibians and Reptiles adopted the use of Plestiodon in the sixth edition of their Scientific and Standard English Names of Amphibians and Reptiles of North America north of Mexico list.

 Conservation Issues (Conservation Status)